-Community water management (CWM) offers an alternative approach for water management in rural communities where: 1) important aquatic habitat would be preserved or enhanced by increasing streamflows during a specific time period, 2) coordinated participation among water users could measurably improve flows and water supply reliability, and 3) community members are willing to participate in a collaborative effort.
+Collaborative water management (CWM) offers an alternative approach for water management in rural communities where: 1) important aquatic habitat would be preserved or enhanced by managing water differently during a specific time period, 2) coordinated participation among water users could measurably improve flows and water supply reliability, and 3) water users are willing to participate in a collaborative effort.

-Community water management is a watershedand community-based approach to support and incentivize water users to implement water management practices and improvements in a collaborative manner.
-The approach leverages existing water management policies, funding opportunities, and tools to increase water supply security for people and improve critical streamflows for water-dependent species and ecosystems.
-CWM is especially applicable in regions where a significant number of individual or decentralized surface water diversions co-occur with protected fish populations and other important aquatic resources.
+Collaborative water management is a watershedand community-based approach to support and incentivize water users to implement water management practices and improvements in a collaborative manner.
+The approach leverages existing water management policies, funding opportunities, and tools to increase water supply security for people and improve critical streamflows for waterdependent species and ecosystems.
+CWM is especially applicable in regions where a significant number of individual or decentralized surface water diversions alter streamflows and negatively impact protected fish populations and other important water resources.